lucasm/lucasm/README.md

 ## Open Source

-I only use GitHub for open source contributions due to contractual obligations.
-Feel free to take a look below.
+Due to contractual obligations, I only use GitHub for open source contributions 👇🏻